 No, this isn't really a Paloma.
 It's missing the one key ingredient (grapefruit) that distinguishes a Paloma from most other tequila cocktails -- and instead calls on watermelon, that quintessential American summer treat, to do fruit duty. —Merrill Stubbs

 To make the drink, put 4 or 5 ice cubes in a tall glass.
-Add the tequila, watermelon juice and lime juice and stir gently.
+Add the tequila, 1/4 cup watermelon juice and lime juice and stir gently.
 Top with club soda and stir briefly.
 (Use these same proportions to whip up an entire pitcher of Palomas.)